 You will also incur costs to sell the property, including marketing and furniture rental (for staging).
 Be prepared for these costs to they don’t surprise you.

-If you are counting the cost of your potential flip before you start, you’re wise to be asking, “what are the expenses associated with house flipping in MIAMI?”
+If you are counting the cost of your potential flip before you start, you’re wise to be asking, “what are the expenses associated with house flipping in ?”
 Make sure you account for these expenses in your budget.
 Expenses aren’t necessarily bad — after you all, you have to spend money to make money!